learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-042020/README_Assignment_Portal.md

 MODULE ONE FINAL PROJECT
 ===================================================================================================================================
-## Please note: Only active students and faculty of Hogwarts School of Witchcraft and Wizardry have access to the Assignment Portal
+📌Please note: Only active students and faculty of Hogwarts School of Witchcraft and Wizardry have access to the Assignment Portal

 Students of Hogwarts School of Witchcraft and Wizardry:
 1) Harry Potter